 Trademark law seeks to prevent confusion among consumers about the source of products or services.
 The owner of a trademark or service mark may be able to prevent others from using its trademarks (or a similar trademark) in a manner that confuses people into thinking either that there is a relationship between the trademark owner and the unauthorized user or that the trademark owner endorses the unauthorized user’s products, services, or messages.

 Northern Arizona University trademark licensing Accordion Closed

-To help maintain a consistent and positive image, Northern Arizona University requires all individuals, organizations, departments and companies seeking to use Northern Arizona University trademarks, both internal and external, to obtain products from a vendor or manufacturer who is licensed with NAU through a licensing agent under contract with the university, IMG College Licensing (IMGCL).
-Approval through IMGCL is required before any vendor may produce product(s) of any nature displaying NAU indicia, regardless of the distribution method or intended use.
+To help maintain a consistent and positive image, Northern Arizona University requires all individuals, organizations, departments and companies seeking to use Northern Arizona University trademarks, both internal and external, to obtain products from a vendor or manufacturer who is licensed with NAU through a licensing agent under contract with the university, Collegiate Licensing Company (CLC).
+Approval through CLC is required before any vendor may produce product(s) of any nature displaying NAU indicia, regardless of the distribution method or intended use.
 Approval of artwork from the University Trademark and Licensing Manager is required before licensed vendors may produce items of any kind.

 What are NAU’s Trademarks?
 Accordion Closed

 NAU owns and protects multiple trademarks including, without limitation, its name, university marks, athletic logos, colors, slogans, verbiage, mascot, distinctive landmarks, and other indicia.
 Official artwork for these trademarks is made available to third party vendors upon successful attainment of a license with CLC, and therefore a granting of official permission to produce items with NAU trademarks.

 When to use the ® and ™ symbols Accordion Closed